Learning Disabilities & Autism

 Learning disability and autism services that receive an Inadequate rating or enforcement action are almost always facing a combination of restrictive practice failures, workforce competency gaps, and governance systems that have measured activity rather than outcomes.

 The safety and wellbeing of the people being supported comes first.
-We work within your service — alongside your leadership team — to restore control, reduce risk, and build evidence that withstands inspection.
-We do not produce reports for providers to implement alone.
+We work within your service — alongside your leadership team — to restore control, contain regulatory risk, and build evidence that withstands inspection.
+We do not leave providers to implement change alone.

 Relevant support: CQC Enforcement Action Support | 48-Hour On-Site Intervention